 Struggles with Sexuality

 In 1953, when homosexuality was still rampantly criminalized throughout the United States, Bayard Rustin was arrested for committing a homosexual act.
-His sexuality was outed to the public as a crime, leading some of his fellow civil rights leaders to look down upon him and criticize his identity.
-Due to the fact that Bayard's sexuality was now public knowledge, many individuals and politicians that opposed Rustin used this as a point of attack to demean his character.
-For this reason, Rustin often avoided public speaking or being the face of movements and instead took an advising role in order to avoid such attacks.
+His sexuality was outed to the public as a crime, leading some of his fellow Civil Rights leaders to criticize his identity.
+Since Bayard's sexuality was now public knowledge, many individuals and politicians who opposed Rustin used this as a point of attack to demean his character.
+For this reason, Rustin often avoided public speaking or being the face of movements, instead taking an advising role to avoid such attacks.